 At the end of the day, you have to keep in mind, not everyone is for us, and we are not for everyone either.
 If someone isn’t the right fit, does that make them a no-good person?
 Not anymore than we ourselves are.
 However, that’s the conclusion people usually draw and how the negative attitude starts.
 If they see people online, or even meet people out, who don’t fit a certain vision then the automatic deduction is ‘there’s no one good’ out there.

-I’m someone who gets to meet many of you in an indirect way.
+I’m a person who gets to meet many of you in an indirect way.
 You fill out a questionnaire and I use the answers to compose an easy-to-read, congruent, online dating profile that allows other to get an idea of who you are and to spark interest.

 Never once have I thought, ‘wow, this person is a dud.’
 Everyone is interesting and unique in their own way.
 Everyone has something to offer, and everyone is the right fit for someone else.
 Just like you.